scalacenter/platform/process/src/site/joining-platform.md

-# Joining the Platform [WIP]
+# Joining the Platform

 > {.note}
-> The following page is not complete and should not be reviewed.
-There
+> The following page is not complete yet.
-> is a lot missing and its structure will change.

 When the Committee has incubated your project, the Process lead subscribes you to all the Platform services.
 You can then benefit from Scala Center's